SpectraL519/pyconstclasses/README.md

 ```

 > [!NOTE]
-> To test the package build locally it is recommended to use a sepparate virtual environment.
+> To test the package build locally it is recommended to use a clean virtual environment.

 ### Testing: